evilHoms/my-notes-electron-app/README.md

 ## Features

-Tha only and most important feature is to create notes.
+The only and most important feature is to create notes.
 Just create notes that is all, really.
-You can write notes, save them, and read.
+You can write notes, save them, read, stick on desktop.
-But you can do it with comfort.
+All notes can be hidden in tray, or fully removed.
+No any footprints in system.
-U can write as much notes, as u need, each note will be saved, u can easy customize font and background for them for most comfort.
+U can easy customize font and background for them for most comfort.

 If u got some suggestion of functionality, u're welcome!